Deep-Symmetry/afterglow/README.md

-There is now an embedded web application, which is growing into a show control interface for people who are not Clojure hackers, and a useful adjunct to the Ableton Push and Launchpad Pro control surface interfaces.
+There is now an embedded web application, which is growing into a show control interface for people who are not Clojure hackers, and a useful adjunct to the Ableton Push and Launchpad family control surface interfaces.
 Each is explained in the documentation link above.
 Afterglow also includes the beginnings of a show visualizer for designing and working on effects without having to physically hook up